Believe82/Excel-Database/README.md

 Go to the "data" Module and change the following line to the file path of your database workbook:
 **wbFullName = "C:\Users\data.xlsx"**

+Buttons to get data are in "Helper" sheet
 I can also provide a custom made form to add data to the file, please contact me.

 The code is open for anyone to use as long as you don't try to sell it.